jamesplease/react-media-ui/README.md

 ### `<Video />`

 Renders a video with an optional poster image, which displays until the video has loaded.
+After the video has ended the poster image will be fade in again.

 The `<Video>` component accepts all of the same props as `<video/>`.
 It also accepts a few more, all of which are optional: